DucPhu2308/MedicalSupport_ReactNative/README.md

 ### Prerequisites

-Before you begin, make sure you have a backend server [like this](https://github.com/DucPhu2308/medical-support_nest-js) running.
+Before you begin, make sure you have the following tools and software installed on your system:

+- Node.js: Version >= 16.x
+Download and install it from the Node.js Official Website.
+- A backend server [like this](https://github.com/DucPhu2308/medical-support_nest-js) running.

 ### Installation